Tibco removes Americas sales head

 The company's quarterly results beat analysts' estimates, as revenue from new licenses jumped, but it forecast third-quarter earnings mostly below expectations.

-Tibco, which was spun off from Reuters in 1999, expects adjusted earnings of 25 cents to 27 cents per share, and revenue of $255 million to $265 million for the third quarter.
+Tibco, a former unit of Reuters that was taken public in 1999, expects adjusted earnings of 25 cents to 27 cents per share, and revenue of $255 million to $265 million for the third quarter.

 Analysts on average were expecting earnings of 27 cents per share on revenue of $260.63 million, according to Thomson Reuters I/B/E/S.

-Note: (This story corrected in paragraph 8 to remove reference to the company being spun off from Reuters)